kevinmartintech/sp_Develop/docs/findings/SQLCodeDevelopment.md

 Continued use of deprecated features will cause database migrations to fail.
 An example is ```RAISERROR``` in the format ```RAISERROR 15600 'MyCreateCustomer';```  is discontinued. ```RAISERROR (15600, -1, -1, 'MyCreateCustomer');``` is the current syntax.
 A database will not migrate to a newer SQL Server version without refactoring the TSQL code.

 For new development work, do not use deprecated features.
 For existing aplications, plan to modify applications that currently use these features as soon as possible.
-See [Deprecated database engine features in SQL Server 🗗](https://docs.microsoft.com/en-us/sql/database-engine/deprecated-database-engine-features-in-sql-server-version-15?view=sql-server-ver15#:~:text=For%20new%20development%20work%2C%20do%20not%20use%20deprecated%20features.%20For%20existing%20aplications%2C%20plan%20to%20modify%20applications%20that%20currently%20use%20these%20features%20as%20soon%20as%20possible.) by Microsoft.
+See [Deprecated database engine features in SQL Server 🗗](https://docs.microsoft.com/en-us/sql/database-engine/deprecated-database-engine-features-in-sql-server-version-15?view=sql-server-ver15#:~:text=For%20new%20development%20work%2C%20do%20not%20use%20deprecated%20features.%20For%20existing%20aplications%2C%20plan%20to%20modify%20applications%20that%20currently%20use%20these%20features%20as%20soon%20as%20possible.){:target="_blank" rel="noopener"} by Microsoft.

 - See [Using Deprecated or Discontinued Feature](/best-practices-and-findings/sql-code-conventions#98)